 The Leader said he was aware of the One Place website launched by the Audit Commission and had intended to comment about the results achieved as part of the Leader's announcements item.
 In his view the scoring of 2 for use of resources was a good achievement as it represented an upgrading from the score of 1 last year and put Uttlesford on a par with a number of neighbouring councils including North Hertfordshire and South Cambridgeshire.
-The Council had made great strides forward and should be proud of its achievements during the past year.
+The Council had made great strides forward problems because it is achievements during the past year.
 This did not mean that the Council should be complacent but the CAA score was evidence of headway being made.